 Elsewhere, Russia’s presence has added to an already intense competition for power and persuasion in the Indo-Pacific.
 Russia’s impact can be felt as President Vladimir Putin extends his imprint on the region.
 This issue explores Russian exploits to grab power and highlights efforts already in place by the United States that could dampen Russia’s regional aspirations.

-I hope that you find this edition insightful and thought-provoking, and I welcome your comments.
-Please contact the FORUM staff at email@example.com with your perspectives.
+I hope this edition creates additional dialogue within ongoing discussions on unity of effort and sparks new ideas.
+As always, I welcome your comments and invite you to contact the FORUM staff at email@example.com with your perspectives.

 All the best,